scottishgovernment/resources.mygov.scot/_standard/technology-assessment.markdown

 ##Statement

-Evaluate what tools and systems will be used to build, host, operate and measure the service, and how to procure them
+Evaluate what tools and systems will be used to build, host, operate and measure the service, and how to procure them.

 ##Rationale